 This is the screen you will see in Garmin Express with the clock connected.
 Go to the device section (top right)

-Inside the device screen, you can find your watch information, including serial number in case you need it for warranty purposes.
-See the option that says "Manage Networks?
-That's the one we're interested in.
+Inside the device screen, podrás find the information of your watch, including serial number in case you need it at some point to process the warranty.
+Do you see the option that says "Manage Networks?
+This is the one we are interested in.

-This is the screen where you can add new networks, just click on the "+" to start the process.
+This is the screen where you 1TP10After adding new networks.
+Simply click on the "+" to start the process.

-And there are two options: select any of the ones that appear in range (which will be the usual, since you will be doing it at home), or select "Add network manually" if you want to set the network manually, for example, if you are doing it at home and you want the clock to synchronize when you are at work.
+Two options are presented.
+On the one hand select any of the ones that appear in range (which will be the usual, since you will be doing it at home), or select "Add network manually" if you want to set the network manually.
+For example, if you are doing it at home and you want the clock to synchronize when you are at work.

 In case you choose a nearby network, the security type is already selected by default.